djcas9/envdb/README.md

 ## Moving Forward

 I plan to add support and a plugin interface for extending what Envdb can request from a node.
-Currently that list of planned extentions includes: [yara](http://plusvic.github.io/yara/), [bro](https://www.bro.org/) and [memory](Volatility).
+Currently that list of planned extentions includes: ~~[yara](http://plusvic.github.io/yara/)~~ (osquery is adding support for this), [bro](https://www.bro.org/) and [memory](Volatility).
 The hope is to wrap these processes and query them using sql like osquery and allowing you to join on similar data points.

 Example: `select * from listening_ports a join bro_conn b on a.port = b.source_port;`